LarsBV/kate_okular/README.md

 =================================================
   First build support library Part.so by running

     make

   This library makes setWatchFileModeEnabled() available to the plugin.

-  Move or symlink this directory into
+  Move or symlink this directory into either of

     /usr/share/apps/kate/pate/

-  or

     ~/.kde/share/apps/kate/pate/

   Move or symlink katepate_okular_plugin.desktop into

     /usr/share/kde4/services/

-  or

     ~/.kde4/share/kde4/services

 Default Shortcuts
 =================================================